mvolkmann/blog/src/d3/00-intro-article.md

 ## Adding a Y Axis

-Now let's add a y axis to the chart the indicates the bar values.
+Now let's add a y axis to the chart that indicates the bar values.
 We want this to be dynamic so that the highest value matches the highest value of any of the bars that are present.